hyperkai/django-blog/mix-blog/README.md

 ## mix-blog:

-"mix-blog" uses only one container which has 3 tools, this app, gunicorn and nginx in one container.
+"mix-blog" uses only one container which has 5 tools, this app, ubuntu:20.04, gunicorn, supervisor and nginx in one container.

 You can only deploy this app with "docker-compose".